 Knowledge Base

-CreditFixerToolkit is software for organizing your workflow.
-It is not legal advice, financial advice, a certification program, or a government-approved credit repair service.
+CreditFixerToolkit is software for organizing workflow.
+It is not legal advice, financial advice, tax advice, compliance advice, a certification program, or a government-approved credit repair service.

-Before offering credit repair services or handling consumer credit disputes, review official FTC and CFPB resources about credit repair, dispute rights, consumer reporting, and compliance boundaries.
+Before offering credit repair services or handling consumer credit disputes, review official FTC and CFPB resources about credit repair, dispute rights, consumer reporting, and responsible boundaries.

 Important boundary

 This page is for education and official-resource navigation only.
-CreditFixerToolkit does not certify credit repair providers, guarantee results, provide legal advice, or replace qualified legal/compliance guidance.
+CreditFixerToolkit does not certify credit repair providers, guarantee results, provide legal advice, or replace qualified legal, financial, tax, business, or compliance guidance.

 Credit Repair Organizations Act